Helen Trinca: Background

 Trinca was born in Perth and graduated from the city's University of Western Australia with a BA in English and anthropology.
 She began her career in journalism on The West Australian.
 She moved to Sydney in 1980.

 A former contributor to the Griffith Review and Australasian Business Intelligence, Trinca previously held senior positions at The Sydney Morning Herald.

 Writing

-Her third book, Madeleine, is a biography of Madeleine St John, who was the first Australian female writer to be shortlisted for the Man Booker Prize in 1997.
+Her third book, Madeleine, is a biography of Madeleine St John, the first Australian female writer to be shortlisted for the Man Booker Prize in 1997.
 Trinca's book was a joint winner of the 2014 Prime Minister's Literary Awards.

+Trinca was shortlisted for the 2024 Hazel Rowley Literary Fellowship for her proposed biography of Australian writer Elizabeth Harrower.
+Titled Looking for Elizabeth: The Life of Elizabeth Harrower, it was published in July 2025.